 THAT IS IT, YOU ARE READY

 So there we have it, you are ready and good to go as a podcaster.
-The rest you will learn through first hand experience.
-One last hint though, to be a good podcast you need to turn your normal personality up to 11 – just like a good wrestler, weirdly enough.
-If you have any questions beyond this, like RSS syndication, good podcast hosts, iTunes and more… please ask away in the comments below or email me at email@example.com
+The rest you will learn through first-hand experience.
+One last hint though, to be a good podcast you need to turn your normal personality up to 11 – just like a good wrestler.
+If you have any questions beyond this, like RSS syndication, good podcast hosts, iTunes and more… tweet us @TGS_thegeekshow or email me at email@example.com